-This SWRP has been submitted to the RWMG for the Greater Monterey County IRWM Region for incorporation into the IRWM Plan.
-Adoption of the SWRP by the RWMG is expected in late spring 2019.
+Efforts to obtain grant and matching funds will be coordinated by the Regional Water Management Group (RWMG) for the Greater Monterey County Integrated Regional Water Management (IRWM) Region.
 The RWMG has convened a standing Funding Committee to identify sources of funding for the IRWM Plan projects and programs, which include SWRP projects.
 These funding sources include private foundation grants; State IRWM and storm water grant funds; state and federal water quality grant funds; monetary contributions from RWMG entities; and in-kind staff time contributed by members of the RWMG.
 The Funding Committee is also investigating other potential means of long-term support.
 These include collaboration with agencies and organizations external to the RWMG who share similar goals.
 Such agencies may contribute financial or other resources toward the implementation of SWRP projects.